 With the longest coastline on the Black Sea, Türkiye faces complex challenges from urban wastewater, industrial discharges, and agricultural nutrient pollution.
 In partnership with the Ministry of Environment, Urbanization and Climate Change, our project will deliver updated policy and investment recommendations.
 We will also foster a new wave of green businesses through the Eco-Innovation Challenge to help protect Türkiye's vital marine ecosystems.

-Learn how Moldova is connected to the Black Sea and what’s being done to reduce pollution.
+Learn how the Republic of Moldova is connected to the Black Sea and what’s being done to reduce pollution.

 As a key country within the major river watersheds, Moldova plays a critical role in addressing transboundary pollution from agricultural and municipal sources before it reaches the Black Sea.
 We are working with the Ministry of Environment and the "Apele Moldovei" Agency to strengthen national water management policies.
 Through the Eco-Innovation Challenge, we will also support Moldovan entrepreneurs in developing solutions that have both local and regional impact.